Skip to content

 Notes:

-• NEW: Configurable batch delay and size limits
+• Configurable batch delay and size limits with auto-flush

 Batch Performance